MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 ### Upload a crash report

+ The following properties are required to upload a crash report:

+- `processId`: required integer with process identifier
+- `id`: required string with exception identifier
+- `fatal`: required boolean which indicates if the exception resulted in a crash
+- `processName`: required string with the process name

-To upload a crash report, make sure the log type is set to "managedError".
+To upload a crash report that is not Apple formatted, make sure the log type is set to "managedError."

 ```shell
 curl -X POST \